raphasampaio/MemoizedSerialization.jl/README.md

     return a + b
 end

-# First call with (1, 2) - computation is performed and result is serialized at the specified path
+# first call with (1, 2) - computation is performed and result is serialized at the specified path
 a, b = 1, 2
 result = @memoized_serialization path "sum-$a-$b" sum(a, b)

-# Second call with (2, 2) - computation is performed and result is serialized at the specified path
+# second call with (2, 2) - computation is performed and result is serialized at the specified path
 a, b = 2, 2
 result = @memoized_serialization path "sum-$a-$b" sum(a, b)

-# Third call with (1, 2) - result is loaded from cache (deserialized) from the specified path
+# third call with (1, 2) - result is loaded from cache (deserialized) from the specified path
 a, b = 1, 2
 result = @memoized_serialization path "sum-$a-$b" sum(a, b)
 ```